ghartsel/GX-Kernel/content/metrics-mem.md

 presents the GX/Kernel view of memory and the management policies.

-The following figure shows a typical memory map for an MC68HC11A8 version microcontroller with internal RAM, ROM and EEPROM.
+The following figure shows a typical memory map for an MC68HC11A8 version microcontroller with internal RAM, ROM, and EEPROM.
 The map can be applied to other versions by accounting for the different types of memory available and their location.

-The GX/Kernel, itself, does not place restrictions on memory type or location, except for the 256 bytes from locations 0000H to 00FFH.
+The GX/Kernel, itself, doesn't place restrictions on memory type or location, except for the 256 bytes from locations 0000H to 00FFH.
 This is the only memory used by the kernel that is required to be at a fixed location.